 3. Forecast demand using price as an exogenous variable

-In this example, we forecast for a single product (FOODS_1_129_
+In this example, we forecast for a single product (Merge the sales (Check the historical demand and pricing trends:Now, split the data into:

 ) across all 10 stores.
-This product exhibits frequent price changes, making it ideal for modeling price effects on demand.
+This product exhibits frequent price changes, making it ideal for modeling price effects on demand.y

 ) and price (sell_price